amisa44ca-source/Portfolio_R.Amisa/README.md

 ### 4. Forensic reports
 - Exploring analysis of death scenerios
 - Includes detaied observations
 - Demostrates initiative , attention to details, and analytical thinking

+### 5. Research logs
+- A chronological record of experiments, observations, and findings for research projects
+- Tracking improvements and thinking patterns